best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 stored in the `docs` folder, unless it's more appropriate to store it elsewhere, like this file.

-[Please read our guidance on how to write Sphinx documentation][docs-write-sphinx-documentation], and build it into a searchable website.
+[Please read our guidance on how to write accessible documentation][docs-write-accessible-documentation], as well as our [guidance on writing Sphinx documentation][docs-write-sphinx-documentation].
+This allows you to build the documentation into an accessible, searchable website.

 ## Organisational frameworks